FinTP/fintp_samples/fintp_sep/README.md

     - FTPBOSEPConnector.config example
     - DBConnector.config example
     - FTPACHSTPConnector.config example
-    - all .xslt, .dad and .pfx files from /connectors
+    - all .xslt and .dad files from /connectors
 ```

 ####6.
 Create the following links in **fintp/connectors** folder (this will create the necessary connectors)